Warning! Entering a forbidden Dungeon of A Class level! Once entered, the enemy will know of your presence! Warning!

-|The Behemoth’s is the one of the many feared General of the Demon Prince’s army.
-All Drezo Regalias will be hunted down by the Behemoth’s hunger, unless killed.|
+The Behemoth is among the many feared Demon Prince’s army generals.
+Unless killed, all Drezo Regalias will be hunted down by the Behemoth’s hunger.

-“Damn it Jorge!
+“Damn it, Jorge!
 You had to step in?!”
-Zeraph yelled pissed off.
-“I’m completely filled with status ailments and message!
-How the hell did I just complete my part of the Quest?!”
+Zeraph yelled, pissed off.
+“I’m filled with status ailments and messages!
+How the hell did I complete my part of the Quest?!”

 “What?!”
 Jorge shouted, fumbling around like a zombie.
 “I can’t hear you!”